 Remember to check-in

-Please do keep in your mind that this is an international journey that required you to check-in at the doc with your passport and bag, if you have one.
+Please do remember that this is an international journey that required you to check-in at the doc with your passport and bag, if you have one.
 Same as at the airport, you will have to get in a queue lane towards your check-in desk.
 You should also be at the terminal at least an hour and a half before the departure for immigration purposes etc. Your passport will be checked, but you will get stamped after check-in, but before waiting area.
-I can’t remember seeing off duty shops there, but they are at the ferry, with a very good prices, especially for cosmetics. liquor is also available to purchase too.
+I can’t remember seeing off duty shops there, but they are at the ferry, with a very good prices, especially for cosmetics.
+Liquor is also available to purchase.

 - Argentinian pesos are widely used in Colonia.
 I paid in the restaurant by them for my bill.

 - Very cute touristic old town in Colonia by the cost is easily accessible just on food, so no need to take a taxi.

 - For a budget backpacker is better to get your own food and take with, as restaurants in Uruguay are very expensive, with pizzas and burgers starting at 10$, as the cheapest option.
 You can get a snack with you for the time of journey too, as again, restaurant inside the ferry is very pricey and, to be honest, not the best one.

 - 3-4 hours is more than enough to visit Colonia del Sacramento.